Blame the Hero

 Blame the Hero is an American post-apocalyptic science fiction dark humor web miniseries created by Brandon Rogers.
-The series, which stars Rogers' as multiple main characters, centers around street thug Blame, who is sent back in time to prevent a nuclear apocalypse.
+The series, which stars Rogers as multiple main characters, centers around street thug Blame, who is sent back in time to prevent a nuclear apocalypse.
 The show premiered on March 2, 2019, on YouTube, and concluded on July 1, 2019, consisting of 7 episodes.
 At the 9th Streamy Awards, Blame the Hero received four nominations, winning Best Actor (for Rogers) and Best Scripted Series.

 Premise

 In 2033, street thug Sebastian "Blame" Hernandez arrives in an alternate reality where the United Kingdom has managed to conquer the world and declare world peace.
-Soon after, terrorist Bobby Worst nukes the planet and causes a global apocalypse.
+Soon after, terrorist Bobby Worst nukes the planet and causes a global apocalypse, turning everyone into their worst selves.
 Blame is told by the Eldest Elmer that Blame himself caused the apocalypse through an unrelated chain of events that began in 1865.
-The eldest Elmer informs Blame that his actions have led to this moment, and that he must go back in time to ensure the events never happen.
+The eldest Elmer informs Blame that his actions have led to this moment and that he must go back in time to ensure the events never happen.
+However, the time machine was back at the place where he was abducted by the Society of Elmers.
+With the help of CEO Bryce Tankthrust, a captive of the Elmers, he successfully finds the time machine and goes back in time, while she stays behind and fends off Bobby, leading to the two of them killing each other.
+It's revealed earlier that a series of events in Bryce and Bobby's childhood led the latter to turn against her.